dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ============================Change Log================================
+@version 1.4.2
+1. Commented code in the walker class which creating menu related bug.
 @version 1.4.1
 1. Logo Path fixed
 2. Removed some unused resources.